K4rthik777/pwn.college_karthik/Comprehending Commands.md

 ```

 ### New Learnings
-I learned how to use cat command to read a file with its absolute path  in linux terminal
+I learned when and how to use specific commands as per the required file type and location like hidden files,trapped files or delayed files.

 ### References